 Using words like “no”, “cannot”, “broken”, and “sorry”.
 Leave negative connotations and give an uncertain feel.
 You can turn customers away with negative wording.

-Even when asked questions such as “Can this do that” if the answer is no. A better alternative is “It’s not something we have now, but here is what you can do instead”.
-It leaves the customer feeling that it cannot do something but feels like it can.
+Even when asked questions such as “Can this do that?” if the answer is no, a better alternative is “It’s not something we have now, but here is what you can do instead.”
+This leaves the customer feeling that it cannot do something but feels like it can.

 Stand in the way.